Long Island Child Support Lawyers

 If you are filing for divorce and have children with your spouse, you may be concerned about child support.
 Whether you are worried about paying a fair amount or receiving your fair share, The Pickney Law Firm can help.
 Our Long Island child support attorneys take the time to understand your unique goals while keeping your child’s best interests in mind.

-In New York State, child support is paid by the non-custodial parent for the support, maintenance and education of the child or children.
-Voluntary gifts, clothes, vacations, etc. are not considered “child support “.
+In New York, child support is paid by the non-custodial parent for the support, maintenance, and education of the child or children.
+Voluntary gifts, clothes, vacations, etc. are not considered child support.

-The courts can also order that, in addition to their basic child support obligation, the non-custodial parent pay their pro rata share of the child’s reasonable future healthcare expenses which are not covered by health insurance, and reasonable child care expenses while the custodial parent is at work or school.
-A non-custodial parent may also be ordered to pay the present or future expenses of the child’s private, special or enriched education, if the courts find it to be just and proper.
+The courts can also order that, in addition to their basic child support obligation, the non-custodial parent pay their pro rata share of the child’s reasonable future healthcare expenses that are not covered by health insurance, and reasonable child care expenses while the custodial parent is at work or school.
+A non-custodial parent may also be ordered to pay the present or future expenses of the child’s private, special, or enriched education if the courts find it to be just and proper.

-If the non-custodial parent willfully refuses to pay his or her court-ordered child support, the courts may enforce child support orders by any of the following means:
+If the non-custodial parent willfully refuses to pay his or her court-ordered child support, the courts may enforce child support orders by: